Should you buy an inflatable or a solid paddleboard? Let’s take a look at the advantages of each to help you make your decision…

 Inflatable SUP Boards are Still Tough

 A high-quality inflatable paddleboard—like a solid board—will last for years if you take care of it.
 They can be used anywhere a solid board can be used, including rivers with rocks.
 Since they’re covered with layers of durable PVC plastic they’ll take a beating.

 Solid paddleboards also have their advantages:

 Solid SUP Boards Offer Better Maneuverability

-There’s no doubt about it—a solid board will respond better, especially in waves and choppy water.
+There’s no doubt about it—a solid board (also called rigid or hard) will respond better, especially in waves and choppy water.
 They’re also a bit more stable in adverse conditions.